Travel guide

 • Intensive use (remote work, streaming, video calls): 2-4 GB/day

-For a trip to Panama lasting 1 week, our recommendation is to contract 6-8 GB for 1 week.
-This is enough for most travelers with normal use: Google Maps constantly running, Instagram, WhatsApp, and some occasional searches.
+For a 1-week trip to Panama, our recommendation is to contract 6-8 GB for 1 week.
+This is enough for most travelers with normal use: Google Maps running constantly, Instagram, WhatsApp, and occasional searches.

 If you're going to work remotely or plan to make frequent video calls, upgrade to the next plan.
-PuraSim plans allow you to recharge data if you run out, so it's not a problem if you fall short: you won't suddenly lose coverage.
+PuraSim plans allow you to top up data if you run out, so it's not a problem if you fall short: you won't suddenly lose coverage.

 PuraSim offers specific plans for Panama with different data and duration options.
 See the complete collection on our plans for Panama.